 Embark on a fascinating wildlife-spotting adventure as you navigate to the sea lion colony of Farallon Island, say hello to passing dolphin pods, and observe a variety of marine wildlife.

 Join us on this Farallon de San Ignacio 3-day adventure from Mazatlan!
-Farallon is one of the most remote islands along Sinaloa’s coastline.
+Farallon is one of the most remote islands on Sinaloa’s coastline.
 Located around 20 nautical miles off the coast of Topolobampo Bay, Farallon de San Ignacio is a volcanic island that hosts a year-round colony of California sea lions.
-This is the only breeding colony for this species of pinniped along the entire east coast of the Gulf of California.
+This is the only breeding colony for this pinniped species along the entire east coast of the Gulf of California.
 The island is also home to thousands of blue-footed boobie birds and other coastal and pelagic marine birds.

 Duration: 3 Days/2 Nights